Today I wanted to take a look at a regularly asked question – “Where can you fly using Virgin Points?”

-Virgin has a number of airline partners – ANA, Air New Zealand, Hawaiian Airlines, SAS (earning only), Singapore Airlines, South African Airways (obviously not guaranteed long term) and Virgin Australia, plus of course Delta, Air France and KLM.
+Virgin has a number of airline partners – ANA, Air New Zealand, Hawaiian Airlines, SAS (earning only), Singapore Airlines, South African Airways and Virgin Australia, plus of course Delta, Air France and KLM.

 Spending your points on these partners is not easy.
 I wrote an article on the subject here although the exceptional Air China deal discussed is no longer available.

 Redeeming to Japan on ANA is, undoubtedly, the best option available from London.
 This costs 95,000 Virgin Points return in Business and 120,000 points return in First Class – and you will get the fantastic new ANA seat which I covered here.
 You will struggle to find more than one seat per flight in either class, however.

 for New Zealand, using Air New Zealand to book redemptions from Asian capital cities to Auckland, which you could tag on to a Virgin Points or Avios redemption between the UK and Asia (Air New Zealand no longer flies from the UK)

 using Singapore Airlines for regional flights in Asia (you will struggle to get redemptions from Europe to Singapore as most long-haul flights are blocked)

 There are two issues to bear in mind:

 some partners only allow redemptions via Virgin Atlantic on certain routes

 availability, in general, is NOT the same as that airline offers to its own frequent flyer members or alliance partners